When a scan is run targeting a hostname, by default AppCheck resolves the hostname to an IP address using public DNS.

 Specify Address Mappings in Scan Configurations

-You can specify hostname/IP address mappings in individual scan configurations, which will be used instead of any entries in public DNS or private scan hubs' hosts files.
+You can specify hostname/IP address mappings in individual scan configurations, which will be used instead of any entries in DNS or in private scan hubs' hosts files.

 Adding a custom mapping to a scan configuration is done in the following location: